 In dark Magnetic Grey on 20-inch rims, the Steeda reeks of subtle menace.
 Broad of shoulder and square of jaw, it looks every inch the modern muscle car.

-Cosmetic changes – on this demonstrator, at least – are limited to a front splitter, illuminated sill kickplates, a duck tail spoiler and ‘STEEDA’ lettering across the tailgate.
+Cosmetic changes are limited to a front splitter, illuminated sill kickplates, a duck tail spoiler and ‘STEEDA’ lettering across the tailgate.
 The Velgen alloys are another US import, filling-out the Mustang’s ample haunches and wearing Ferrari-specific Michelin Pilot Sport rubber.

-The Q500 rides on adjustable suspension with beefed-up anti-roll bars and a front strut brace.
-The set-up was developed at Steeda’s test-track in Valdosta, Georgia, so the firm promises good handling despite that semi-slammed stance.
+The car rides on adjustable suspension with beefed-up anti-roll bars and a front strut brace.
+Its set-up was developed at Steeda’s test-track in Valdosta, Georgia, so the firm promises good handling despite that semi-slammed stance.

 Like a Hollywood blockbuster or a supersized Coke, the Mustang has always offered lots of muscle for your money.
 Choose a Mercedes-AMG C63 Coupe with similar performance (and a soundtrack that’s almost as bombastic) and you’d be at least £13,000 lighter.